For a list of active Birankai North America-Certified Instructors (Shihan, Shidoin, and Fukushidoin) CLICK HERE

 F. Nobu Iseri was a pioneer of Aikido on the west coast.
 He began his training in 1958, and received his Sho-Dan certificate when Osensei was signing them personally.

-Iseri Sensei began teaching Aikido in Ventura County through city Parks and Recreation classes, which led to a position teaching Aikido at Ventura College in 1975.
+Iseri Sensei began teaching Aikido in Ventura County through City Parks and Recreation classes, which led to a position teaching Aikido at Ventura College in 1975.
 It was here that Iseri sensei started building his student base, which enabled him to open a permanent dojo, The Moving Centre (now Ventura Aikikai) in 1985.
-Iseri sensei was among the first California instructors to welcome Chiba sensei to San Diego, and became a founding member of the USAF/WR teaching committee.
-Iseri Sensei was promoted to Rokyu (6th) Dan in 1996.
+Iseri sensei was among the first California instructors to welcome Chiba Sensei to San Diego, and became a founding member of the USAF/WR Teaching Committee.
+Iseri Sensei was promoted to Rokudan (6th) Dan in 1996.
 In 2001, He was among the first foreign instructors promoted to Shihan (master Teacher).

 Iseri Sensei passed away in 1999, doing what he loved, teaching Aikido.

-Iseri sensei’s is remembered by his many students and friends for his kindness, curiosity, common sense, and commitment to Aikido as a path for personal growth.
+Iseri Sensei is remembered by his many students and friends for his kindness, curiosity, common sense, and commitment to Aikido as a path for personal growth.

 Former Assistant Chief Instructor, San Diego Aikikai